umd-fire-coml/2021-Image-Super-Resolution/README.md

 # 2021-Image-Super-Resolution #

 ## Model Explanation ##
+1. We take a low resolution image as input.

-First, the image passes through a series of convolutional layers.
-On a high level, convolutional layers extract features from the image goign from the most broad, to finer details.
-On a lower level, each layer has a function called a kernal, which is the part of the layer that gets trained, and the convolutional layer performs a convolution on the input data and the kernal to produce the layer's output.
-This moves the information about image feature into the third dimension, what is often called the depth.
-The last convolutional layer also scales up the image and all of its features.
-At the very end, the image with its extracted features is put into a special function called depth to space, which turns all those features in the depth dimension back into actual pixles.
-After this, we have our super-resolved image.
+2. The image passes through a series of layers that extract features from the image.

+3. At the very end, the image with its extracted features is put into a special function called depth to space, which turns all those features into actual pixles.

+4. After this, we have our super-resolved image.